-- You must provide two pieces of mail (It must state your name and address, no junk mail will be accepted).
+- You must provide two pieces of mail that state your name and address; no junk mail will be accepted.

 Who can obtain a birth, death, or marriage record?

-- Members of the immediate family only (mother, father, brother, sister, grandparents, and attorneys with a copy of their bar card and ID.
+- Members of the immediate family only (mother, father, brother, sister, and grandparents) as well as attorneys with a copy of their bar card and ID.

 What if I there is an error on my record?